InsertKoinIO/koin/docs/reference/koin-android/start.md

 Within your `KoinApplication` instance, we have an extension `androidLogger` which use the `AndroidLogger()`# This logger is an Android implementation of the Koin logger.

-Up to you to change this logger if it doesn't suits to your needs.
+Up to you to change this logger if it doesn't suit to your needs.

 ```kotlin
 startKoin {